attainu-falcon/falcon-course-module/README.md

 ## Onboarding

-Follow the [Google Doc](https://drive.google.com/open?id=1a5au8H7buInbT5anN16rPdpjbil6iSoRlEZsfpu8oU4) to familiarize yourself with the process at AttainU.
+Follow the shared Onboarding doc to familiarize yourself with the process at AttainU.

 ## Lectures

-All the live sessions would be recorded and uploaded on [Google Drive](https://drive.google.com/open?id=1UXczpLtGlcqZdW7848ULGeux3Qh7Jfkx).
+All the live sessions would be recorded and uploaded on Google Drive.

 ## Assignments